By Dana Kim, Crypto Markets Analyst

 What Is Bitcoin?

 Bitcoin is a decentralized digital currency that enables peer-to-peer transactions without intermediaries, utilizing blockchain technology to ensure security and transparency.
 As geopolitical tensions rise, Bitcoin’s implications extend into areas such as national security and sovereignty, becoming a vital asset for countries facing external pressures.
-Think of it as a digital form of cash that individuals and governments can use to safeguard economic stability in turbulent times.
+Think of it as a digital form of cash that individuals and governments can use to safeguard economic stability in turbulent times, which is a key focus of our post about the transformative effects of Bitcoin.

 How Bitcoin Works in Practice